sergiokopplin/indigo/_posts/2020-02-02-from-zero-to-one-with-node.md

 - javascript
 category: blog
 author: andrew
-description: How to write an executable program in node.
+description: How to write an executable program in Node.
 ---

 # What is Node?